-It’s been two whole years since Lawrence visited last time so this is your perfect opportunity to learn from the pro about the BEAM* method and how you can really design your data warehouse in an agile way.
+It’s been over two whole years since Lawrence visited last time so this is your perfect opportunity to learn from the pro about the BEAM* method and how you can really design your data warehouse in an agile way.

 What is BEAM*?

 BEAM✲ stands for Business Event Analysis & Modelling, and it’s a methodology for gathering business requirements for Agile Data Warehouses and building those warehouses.
 It was developed by Lawrence Corr(@LawrenceCorr) and Jim Stagnitto (@JimStag), and published in their book Agile Data Warehouse Design: Collaborative Dimensional Modeling, from Whiteboard to Star Schema (Amazon, eBook).
 “The BEAM book”, as we call it, has become our AgileBI bible at OptimalBI and we are using BEAM to build data warehouses.

 Who should be BEAM*ed?

 Business Analyst: You’ll understand BI vs. APP requirements, know the BI lifecycle, learn a common BI specific language, be able to handover without re-translation, develop a repeatable framework and document the right level of detail.